ucan-wg/spec/README.md

 # 7. JWT Structure

-UCANs MUST BE formatted as JWTs, with additional required and optional keys.
+UCANs MUST be formatted as JWTs, with additional required and optional keys.
 The overall container of a header, claims, and siganture remain.
 Please refer to RFC 7519 for more omn this format

 ## 7.1 Header